Metastruct/gurl/README.md

 If you believe something should or should not be in this list, make a pull request using the above link.

+Coders: Help us code this thing and refine the system to better suit all external content features, either through pull requets or suggestions/issues